 This does open up a market using a middleman between the producer and the buyer, however, while the producer may get a little less for the individual products, the need for more products often makes up for this loss in initial profit.
 These markets can offer the producer a better deal than you might expect.
 Because they purchase so many of the producer’s products they are often a considerable source of steady income.
 Most of these markets have such a loyal customer base that they use mailing lists and email alerts to inform their regular customers when products come in.
 This can help the producer when selling products through the market; it means if the producer has some products that are rare or very seasonal the store will alert their customers as soon as these items have come in and the results will be quick sales.

 The internet is large enough that it offers many more opportunities to the opportunistic homesteader.
-There are several sites on the internet devoted to the fresh, organic producer.
-Localharvest.org and Newfarm.org are two such sites.
+There are several sites on the internet devoted to fresh, organic producers.
+Localharvest.org is one such site.
 These sites can be a shot in the arm for the small producer trying to make a go at self-sufficiency on the homestead.
 They list many of the local CSA growers and farmers’ market locations, but the biggest and best thing they offer is free advertising for each producer.
-They provide a list that is free for you register your farm and the products that you raise and produce.
+They provide a list that is free for you to register your farm and the products that you raise and produce.
 They have search engines that allow the buyer to search for producers close to their home areas.
 They also have a large supply of information available concerning ways to grow and market products.

-Localharvest.org offers a special support to producers, one that opens the market to a greater degree.
+Localharvest.org offers special support to producers that opens the market to a greater degree.
 They have an online store for producers to list products they have available for online purchase.
 The website currently lists over 5,000 products available in this manner.
-It is possible to market wool, soap, dairy, meats, seeds, herbs, teas, preserves, fruits, nuts, processed foods, tinctures, flowers, syrups, crafts, and even pet needs here.
-This can be a great service to all producers, but through this website even the smallest producer gets a chance to market products of all kinds produced on the family homestead.
+It is possible to market wool, soap, dairy, meats, seeds, specialty herbs, teas, preserves, fruits, nuts, processed foods, tinctures, cut flowers, syrups, crafts, and even pet needs here.
+This can be a great service to all producers, but through this website, even the smallest producer gets a chance to market products of all kinds produced on the family homestead.